Jane Child

-Jane Richmond Hyslop (born 15 February 1967), known professionally as Jane Child, is a Canadian singer, songwriter and record-producer best known for her hit single "Don't Wanna Fall in Love".
+Jane Richmond Hyslop (born 15 February 1967), known professionally as Jane Child, is a Canadian singer, songwriter and record-producer.
+Her single "Don't Wanna Fall in Love" was number two for three consecutive weeks on the Billboard Hot 100 from April 14 to April 28, 1990.
 She is also known for her unusual fashion style, which included a hairstyle made of spikes and ankle-length braids and a nose chain piercing.

 Early life

-Child was born in Toronto, and is the daughter of noted Canadian classical musician Ricky Hyslop, while her mother was a singer and pianist.
+Child was born in Ontario, and is the daughter of Canadian classical musician Ricky Hyslop, while her mother was a singer and pianist.
 She has two brothers.
-Child was raised Christian, and was classically trained as a pianist during her youth.
+Child was classically trained as a pianist during her youth.
 Her parents taught her how to play and sing by kindergarten.
-The first record she ever owned was the Beatles Rubber Soul, purchased by her father so that she could learn the arrangement of Michelle.
+The first record she ever owned was the Beatles' Rubber Soul, purchased by her father so that she could learn the arrangement of "Michelle".
 Her exposure to funk music came from having Christmases in Fort Lauderdale, Florida, and listening to local music there on the beaches.

 At age 12 she joined the Canadian Opera Company's children's chorus, and soon after studied piano briefly at the Royal Conservatory of Music under Samuel Dolin.
 At age 15 she dropped out of school despite good grades.
 While seeking a summer job she saw an ad in a newspaper for a band looking for a keyboardist, which she applied for and joined.
 It was a touring rock and roll band of Deadheads known as Summerhill that played remote northern Canadian towns, and paid her $25 a week.
 She played the synthesizer, piano, and organ, and sang in their shows for over 45 weeks in their first year together.
 She also had various other musical jobs, such as organist at the Anglican church in her neighbourhood and at horse-shows, playing piano for ballet classes and at piano bars, and recording jingles for commercials.